HRTCloudDemo/HRTCloudDemo.github.io/_labs/003-static-webpage.markdown

 ---
 layout: lab
-title: Run a static webpage on IBM Cloud
+title: Run a Static Webpage on IBM Cloud
 ---

 ## Create a simple HTML file